mypiaware/virtual-radar-server-installation/README.md

 The user has an option of adding and entering the configuration information of an ADS-B receiver.
 There are four critical parameters to enter for a receiver:

   * **Receiver name**:  User may enter an arbitrary name for the receiver.
 The name may essentially have nearly any alphanumeric character, spaces, and most symbols.
   * **Receiver source type**:  There are six options for the source type.
 It may take some knowledge in choosing the appropriate source.
-However, if the ADS-B receiver is using FlightAware's PiAware, then consider selecting "AVR or Beast Raw Feed".
+However, if the ADS-B receiver is using FlightAware's PiAware, then consider selecting `"AVR or Beast Raw Feed"`.
   * **Receiver IP address**:  The IP address of the ADS-B receiver device.
 If VRS is installed on the same device as the receiver, enter `127.0.0.1` as the IP address.
   * **Receiver IP port**:  Enter the ADS-B receiver's port value that is supplying the aircraft messages.
 If using FlightAware's PiAware, then consider using port `30005` for non-MLAT messages, or port `30105` for MLAT messages.